Bringing Hope To Rwanda

 2020* The local government made special allowances for the farm to build a warehouse for the feeder and to have an office for their mixer operations.

 Fresh, Clean Water - Something New and Different

 This Nyamata community, now has hope, 135+ people and their crops have fresh, clean water.
 Our friends in this area, no-longer have to struggle for the essentials of life such as food and clean water.

 The Nyamata area has been burden with a very negative identity for many years. but thanks to the support of the GNPDR in partnership with the Whitehead Family, the widows, men ( many of which were orphaned too), women and children of this community now have a new, more positive identity.

-Attending School for the 223 students at the Comfort Primary School isn't just about getting a much coveted education.
+Attending School for the 248 students this year at the Comfort Primary School isn't just about getting a much coveted education.
 It is also an opportunity to receive daily some equally coveted nutritious food.
 Receiving an egg, a snack, at School when living amid such severe poverty is a welcome treat.